-- Students K-8 will wear masks. - Fabric masks are an acceptable choice of mask in addition to one time disposable use masks. - Only words allowed on masks. - o Immanuel Lutheran Olivette or ILS Olivette with or without the Eagle logo - o Theme 2020-2021: Be Kind, Gentle, Humble, and Patient Colossians 3:12 - Student's Name or Initials (no nicknames) - Acceptable fabric patterns: plaids, florals, or geometric shapes. - Plain, non-patterned fabric is acceptable.
+- See Covid Protocol at the end of this handbook. - Fabric masks are an acceptable choice of mask in addition to one-time disposable use masks. - Only words allowed on masks. - o Immanuel Lutheran Olivette or ILS Olivette with or without the Eagle logo - o ILS School Theme, Mission, Vision, or Core Values - Student's Name or Initials (no nicknames) - Sports Teams - Nothing scary